QR code payment

-QR code payment is a contactless payment method where payment is performed by scanning a QR code from a mobile app.
+A QR code payment is a mobile payment method where payment is performed by scanning a QR code from a mobile app.
 This is an alternative to doing electronic funds transfer at point of sale using a payment terminal.
 This avoids a lot of the infrastructure traditionally associated with electronic payments such as payment cards, payment networks, payment terminal and merchant accounts.

 To make a QR code payment, the consumer scans the QR code displayed by the merchant with their smartphone to pay for their goods.
 They enter the amount they have to pay and finally submit.
 This is a more secure card-not-present method than others.